eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 unlikely due to a lack of (additional hardware) resources and time.

 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
-We hope to cover Debian ar some point.
+We hope to cover Debian at some point.

 R 4.2.0 is used, and BioConductor 3.15 packages are provided as required by CRAN packages.